timohromadka/diffusion_distiller/README.md

 # R255: Improving Progressive Distillation in Diffusion Models

+This is the code repository for the ACS R255 Project.
+The initial code base was forked from [Hramchenko's repository]([url](https://github.com/Hramchenko/diffusion_distiller)).
+However, I needed to modify it to test and run my own experiments.
+My modifications to the code are:

+- Integrated MNIST and Cifar10 support
+- Fixed bugs within UNet class
+- Integrated skip-factors for experimentation
+- Added FID calculation and logging
+- Incorporated improved tensorboard logging

 This repository holds the code necessary to
 - train teacher diffusion models (`train.py`)
 - distillate knowledge into student models (`distillate.py`)